Welcome to today's edition of the Rush 24-7 podcast.

 But one thing, forced sacrifice is, is not sacrifice.

-We'll be back, we'll continue in just a sec.
+We'll continue in just a sec.

 And we are back at Rush Limbaugh with half my brain tied behind my back just to make it fair.

-Uh the Washington Times yesterday had the following headline Jeb Bush, comma, GOP COLIN.
+The Washington Times yesterday had the following headline, Jeb Bush, GOP, colon, time to leave Reagan behind.

-Said Saturday, it's time for the Republican Party to give up its nostalgia for the heyday of the Reagan era and look forward, even if it means stealing the winning strategy deployed by Democrats in the 2008.
+Former Governor of Florida Governor Jeb Bush said Saturday it's time for the Republican Party to give up its nostalgia for the heyday of the Reagan era and look forward, even if it means stealing the winning strategy deployed by Democrats in the 2008.

 What was that strategy?